-Service area Description of services provided 2020/21 Actual \$'000 2021/22 Forecast \$'000 2022/23 Budget \$'000 Corporate Division Coordinates a proactive and strategic Inc 2,900 3,007 2,877 approach to protect our natural environment and safeguard its ability to Exp 4,706 5,611 5,353 support our community into the future Surplus/ (deficit) (1,806) (2,604) (2,476) Ensuring that waste collection, recycling programs, EPA licenced landfill operation and waste minimisation programs are run in accordance with state and regional plans and policies.
+Service area Description of services provided 2020/21 Actual 2021/22 Forecast 2022/23 Budget Corporate Corporate Coordinates a proactive and strategic \$'000 2,900 \$'000 3,007 \$'000 2,877 Division approach approach to protect our natural environment and safeguard its ability to Exp 4,70 4,706 5,611 5,353 support our community into the future by: Overseeing the management and provision of environmental projects. • (1,806) (2,604) (2,476) Ensuring that waste collection, recycling programs, EPA licenced landfill operation and waste minimisation programs are run in accordance with state and regional plans and policies.
 Coordinating the management and provision of advice on external domestic waste water programs in consultation with relevant stakeholders.